malak-crypto/BankersAlgorithm/README.md

 ## Few words
 - I hope you find this repo helpful for your next project.
-- Contact me anytime for any questions will be glad to help :)
+- Feel free to contact me anytime 😊 will be glad to answer any questions or implement your suggestions for a more efficient optimized code 😄